 It is interesting to note how eyesight has evolved.
 The vision system used to be more about looking far afield for what could be hunted and eaten – and what could hunt and eat us.
 These days, people are spending more time with their gazes fixed on their computer or TV screens or cell phones.
 There are certain physical dynamics to this everyday…..

 A concussion, also known as a traumatic brain injury (TBI) or an acquired brain injury, can adversely affect vision.
 Unfortunately, possible visual problems are often overlooked during the initial treatment of a concussion.

 Visual efficiency is more than 20/20 vision, and there is much more to reading problems than dyslexia or ADHD.
 About 85 percent of schooling is visual-

+It may surprise you to learn eyesight and autism spectrum disorders have a connection.
 One of the major symptoms of autism is a lack of eye contact.
 Few people with autism have trouble with their eyesight.
 The problem is with the person’s ambient visual system.

 Whether they’re swinging at a fastball, shooting free throws, lining up a putt or setting up a dig, athletes depend a great deal on their vision.
 They have to keep their eye on the ball in order to connect properly and hit a homer, make the basket, sink the putt or send a spike…..